Garter: Suspenders or garter belts and stockings

-Suspenders or suspender belts, also known as "garter belts" in American English, are an undergarment consisting of an elasticated material strip usually at least 2 to 3 in in width; it can be wider.
+Suspenders or suspender belts, also known as "garter belts" in American English, are underwear consisting of an elasticated material strip usually at least 2 to 3 in in width, though they can be wider.
 Two or three elastic suspender slings are attached on each side, where the material is shaped to the contours of the body.
-The suspenders are typically clipped to stockings with metal clips into which a rubber disc is inserted through the stocking material effectively 'locking' the stocking in place.
+The suspenders are typically clipped to stockings with metal clips into which a rubber disc is inserted through the stocking material effectively locking the stocking in place.
 These are normally attached to a length of elastic allowing for adjustment.

 Suspender (garter) belts are usually worn at the waist or just slightly below to prevent the belt from sliding down as it is pulled downward by the stockings.
 Some undergarments such as corselettes or girdles may come with suspender slings attached.

 By the late 20th century and into the 21st, pantyhose or tights were more widely worn than stockings.
 And some stockings, referred to as hold-ups, have a band of silicone rubber molded to the stocking top to keep them up without suspenders.
-But suspenders continue to be used by people who prefer stockings to tights, and doctors may advise patients with a history of thrush or cystitis to avoid tights; the trapped heat and moisture can exacerbate any infection present.
+But suspenders continue to be used by people who prefer stockings to tights, and doctors may advise patients with a history of vaginal yeast infections or UTIs to avoid tights.

 While most commonly used for regular stockings, suspender belts can also be used for medical support hosiery worn due to varicose veins or poor circulation.

 Stockings are often considered to be sensual or erotic, both in person and in photographs, and some people enjoy dressing up for special occasions in attractive suspender belts or basques.